Methane Buffer Zone Map of Los Angeles

 What to Expect from a Methane Buffer Zone

 Theoretically, a methane buffer zone anticipates lower methane gas concentrations, by comparison to an actual methane zone.
 However, that’s not always the case.
 In fact, some methane buffer zones are within oil field (or spill) areas, that have remained unknown to the City of Los Angeles thus far.
 In such cases, higher levels of methane are observable from methane buffer zones by comparison to methane zones.
-And for this reason, the Los Angeles Department of Building and Safety anticipates that all site have the potential to result in the Level 1 through 5 categories.
+And for this reason, the Los Angeles Department of Building and Safety anticipates that all sites have the potential to result in Level-1 through Level-5 categories.

 Methane Testing & Mitigation

-Methane testing is the process by which site specific methane concentrations are studied.
+Typically, properties within a methane buffer zone require methane testing, unless developers default to a costly Level-5 mitigation system.
+Methane testing is the process by which site-specific methane concentrations are studied.
 And the results of a methane test apply to the building code, for methane mitigation parameters.
-At minimum, a methane mitigation system comprises a special impervious vapor barrier to block the gas from migrating indoors.
+At a minimum, a methane mitigation system comprises a special impervious vapor barrier to block the gas from migrating indoors.
 The construction of a vapor barrier can be costly.
 However, affordable options do exist.
 Nonetheless, a proper determination of soil gas conditions can be helpful.
 And the process starts by referencing this map during the planning phase of the project.